swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Property Wrappers on Function Parameters

-Function parameters marked with a set of compatible property-wrapper custom attributes must conform to the following rules:
+A function parameter marked with property-wrapper custom attributes must conform to the following rules:

 1. Property wrapper function parameters must support initialization through their `wrappedValue` type.
 Therefore, all property-wrapper types must provide a suitable `init(wrappedValue:)`.
 2. Each `wrappedValue` getter shall be `nonmutating`.